Speaking & Visits

-Seaweed Cultivation and The Wakame Gatherers.
-An introduction to Japanese seaweed cultivation and harvesting, a demonstration of seaweed spore tying, wakame rehydration, and possibly sampling wakame soup, salad or rice balls.
-This presentation jumps off from the picture book The Wakame Gatherers and fits into educational units on the sea, family, food and nutrition, cultures, and Japan.
+Seaweed Cultivation and the Wakame Gatherers.
+An introduction to Japanese seaweed cultivation and harvesting, a demonstration of seaweed spore tying and wakame rehydration, and possibly sampling wakame soup, salad or rice balls.
+This presentation jumps off from The Wakame Gatherers and fits into educational units on the sea, family, food and nutrition, cultures, and Japan.

 Poem Fest.
 An intro to poems and poem writing for young writers using short example poems both serious and silly as prompts for young students to generate their own poems.

-Poems for Real.
-Poems for Real looks at context for poetry using social justice poems and excerpts from The Language Inside, then with situation poetry prompts, students will generate their own poems for real.
+Poems for Right Now.
+Poems for Right Now looks at poem context using social justice and social commentary poems.
+With various poetry prompts, students collaborate then generate their own Poems for Right Now.

 From Scribbles to Published Novel.
-With plenty of images and examples, this presentation details the stages of writing a novel as it evolves from notes and scene sketches to messy drafts, reveals tools of the revision and editing processes, and illustrates how perseverance, tenacity, patience and often a bit of compromise lie behind a published novel.
+With images and examples, this presentation details the stages of writing a novel as it evolves from notes and scene sketches to messy drafts; reveals tools of revision and editing; and illustrates how perseverance, tenacity, patience and teamwork lie behind a published novel.

 From Fact to Fiction.
 This writing workshop centers on generating stories from observation and experience and helps students make the leap from recounting actual events as they happened to creating compelling narratives.
 Students are prompted into crafting a plot outline and drafting a scene of one plot point.

 Telling Your Stories in Verse.
-This presentation and writing workshop for students of all writing levels and backgrounds introduces students to the varied approaches to writing novels in verse, including the what, the why, and the how—and demonstrates poetry and narrative tools and techniques students can then use in crafting their own scenes in verse.
+This presentation and writing workshop for students of all writing levels and backgrounds introduces students to the varied approaches to writing novels in verse—and reveals narrative and poetry tools and techniques students then employ in crafting their own scenes in verse.

 The Real Worlds of Orchards.
-This presentation offers a visual tour of rural Japanese villages that became models for Kohama village in Orchards, introduces Japanese customs and traditions that appear in the story, and reveals the complex, rugged, but gratifying process of researching and writing a novel.
+This presentation offers a visual tour of rural Japanese villages that were models for Kohama village in Orchards, introduces customs and traditions that appear in the novel, and reveals the complex, challenging, but gratifying process of researching and writing a novel.
 Students may begin work on a story scene.

 Bento—Japanese Style Boxed Lunches.
-For culinary arts or international cooking classes, this presentation introduces students to design, color and nutritional concepts central to bento making, demonstrates the making and wrapping of a bento lunch, then invites students to create their own using the basic bento principles referenced in Orchards.
+For culinary arts/cooking classes, this presentation introduces students to design, color and nutritional concepts central to bento making, demonstrates the making and wrapping of a bento lunch, then invites students to create their own using the basic bento principles referenced in Orchards.